mojolicious/mojo.js/docs/User-Agent.md

   socketPath: '/var/lib/run/myapp.sock',

   // Alternative `http.Agent` object to use, for keep-alive or SOCKS proxy support with `proxy-agent`
+  // (this API is likely to change in mojo.js 2.0)
   agent: new http.Agent({keepAlive: true})
 });
 ```